NitinJuyal1610/ChatGambit/README.md

 - **Admin Controls:** 👑 Administrators have the ability to kick users from chat groups to maintain order and manage discussions.

+- **Persistent Data** 📅 Room and user data persist for active rooms, ensuring a continuous, real-time experience.

 ## 🔐 Security and Functionality Enhancements

 - **Rate Limiting:** ⏳ To prevent abuse, ChatGambit includes rate limiting functionality to control the number of messages sent within a specific time frame.